JakobLichterfeld/TeslaMate-Telegram-Bot/README.md

 It is recommended to backup your data first.

-This document provides the necessary steps for installation of TeslaMate Telegram Bot on a any system that runs Docker.
+This document provides the necessary steps for installation of TeslaMate Telegram Bot on an any system that runs Docker.

 This setup is recommended only if you are running TeslaMate Telegram Bot **on your home network**, as otherwise your telegram API tokens might be at risk.